qcyGH/Shopify--Product-page/README.md

 1. Download this project.
 2. Past all files from `product page` folder to your theme folder.
+3. Connect [bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/#quick-start) to your project or rewrite some elements.
-3. If you dont use Swiper in your project, you need to connect the `swiper-bundle.min.css` and `swiper-bundle.min.js` files in `layout/theme.liquid` like this:
+4. If you dont use Swiper in your project, you need to connect the `swiper-bundle.min.css` and `swiper-bundle.min.js` files in `layout/theme.liquid` like this:

 ```liquid
 <head>